flatrick/flatrick.github.io/content/_index.md

 I create notes using [Obsidian.md](https://www.obsidian.md), which are then are processed by [Quartz](https://github.com/jackyzha0/quartz) to convert these notes into what you see now.

 ## The rabbit hole
-This collection of thoughts are written attempting to follow the idea of [Atomic Note](notes/Atomic%20Note.md) so that each note is intended to be as small and concise as possible.
+This collection of thoughts are written attempting to follow the idea of  so that each note is intended to be as small and concise as possible.

 I create bigger contexts for my notes by collecting them in special notes that acts like maps for the various contexts.
 This opens up the possibility for me to reuse a note in multiple contexts, without having to rewrite the information.